UPPMAX/programming_formalisms_intro/doc/intro.md

 - Modular coding is really good!
 - it can be done as object-oriented or functional programming, see below.
 - Modularity could be within a program but also for a workflow.
-- Here's an example of bashs scripts taking care of runs with executable files.
+- Here's an example of a bash script taking care of runs with executable files.
   - [A weather model workflow](https://github.com/UPPMAX/programming_formalisms_intro/blob/main/doc/wrf-workflow.md)

 ### Functional vs. object-oriented programming